Henry Santos: Early life

 Santos was born in 1979, in Moca, Espaillat, Dominican Republic.
-He moved with his family to the Bronx, NY, at age of 13.
+He moved with his family to the Bronx, NY, aged 13.
 He is the cousin of bachata star Romeo Santos, with whom he co-founded Los Tinellers in 1994 in what would later become the group known today as Aventura.
 When he was 17, he became an American citizen and then changed his last name from Santos, which now is his middle name, to Jeter.
 Santos explained that the Yankees are his favorite baseball team.
 At the time, Derek Jeter had just started and Santos was so hyped about him to the point that he legally changed his name to Henry Santos Jeter.